SLesche/r-for-empra/learners/setup.md

 -->
 We will make use of some data available in R packages as well as data from real experiments run by me or my colleagues.

-I will provide the data you need at each time point using a HeiBox link.
+I will provide the data you need at each time point, you can then easily download the required data.
 If you want to download all data beforehand, download the [data zip file](data/lesson-data.zip) and unzip it to your desktop.